liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/03-understanding-service-context.markdown

 ## Creating and Populating a Service Context [](id=creating-and-populating-a-service-context)

-Although all the `ServiceContext` class fields are optional, services that store any kind of scopeable data need to at least specify the scope group ID.
+Although all the `ServiceContext` class fields are optional, services that store any kind of scopeable data must at least specify the scope group ID.
 Here's a simple example of creating a `ServiceContext` instance and passing it as a parameter to a Liferay service API using Java: